 What is the best way to clean a roof?

 The best way to clean a roof depends on the issue you want to address.
-Homeowners can clean gutters or remove simple roof debris themselves, as long as they have a ladder.
-But when it comes to moss, algae, and lichen growth, we recommend hiring professionals with the proper equipment and materials.
+Homeowners can clean gutters or remove simple roof debris with a ladder.
+We recommend hiring professionals with the proper equipment and materials for moss, algae, and lichen growth.

 What are some safety precautions when working on a roof?

-Some safety precautions to keep in mind when working on a roof include using proper safety gear and never trusting a ladder that isn’t secure.
+Some safety precautions to remember when working on a roof include using proper safety gear and never trusting a ladder that isn’t secure.
 Work in pairs whenever possible and avoid working in extreme weather conditions.

 What are the most common roofing problems?

-Common roofing problems include leaks, damaged shingles or tiles, moss or algae growth, and structural issues like sagging or rot.
+Common roofing problems include leaks, damaged shingles or tiles, moss or algae growth, and structural issues such as sagging or rot.
 Regular maintenance can help prevent these issues.